 Typically, fabric building companies that choose to mass produce overseas are focused on cost savings, not creating one-of-a-kind building solutions designed to meet customer specific requirements.
 This strategy relies on customer’s choosing the appropriate building solution that will meet their local or international building code (IBC) for safety.

 Companies like Alaska Structures offer a unique approach.
 They have been engineering high-performance building systems for nearly 50 years.
 These individually tailored and custom-built structures are designed to meet a customer’s specific building requirements.
 Nearly every facet of their building design is well-planned to address functional or environmental challenges, and then engineered to meet local or IBC to provide an unmatched level of safety.
-These strong and durable structures are perfectly adapted for quickly establishing remote accommodations, modular offices, and living facilities in locations with extreme weather conditions.
+These strong and durable structures are perfectly adapted for quickly establishing remote camp systems and workforce accommodations such as modular offices, dining facilities, and survival shelters in locations with extreme weather conditions.

 Engineered fabric buildings from Alaska Structures offer many advantages when compared to individual site trailers, including:

 - Custom designed and engineered fabric structures are available up to 150’ wide, with any side-wall height, and to any length.
-Choose from a large selection of building designs and a near endless number of customization options, including windows, doors, modular flooring systems, energy-saving insulation packages, HVAC, as well as lighting and electrical systems.
+Choose from a large selection of building designs and a near endless number of customization options and add-on products including windows, doors, modular flooring systems, energy-saving insulation packages, HVAC, as well as lighting and electrical systems.